Top 10 Greek Myths to Know for Your Greek Vacation

 - The Golden Fleece has an extensive backstory to it.
 In short, it was the fleece of a winged ram fathered by Poseidon in his ram form, which famously saved royal siblings Phrixus and Helle from their murderous stepmother.
 After Phrixus sacrificed the ram to Poseidon, the ram become the constellation of Aries.

 - Medea is regarded as one of the most powerful sorceresses in Greek myths.
 She was the niece of Circe, another powerful sorceress.
-And the granddaughter of Helios, the personification of the sun.
+She was also the granddaughter of Helios, the personification of the sun.

 - Iolcus was a city on the eastern coast of Greece, while Colchis was on the eastern end of the Black Sea.

 - The most famous cinematic adaptation of Jason’s quest was the 1963 production, Jason and the Argonauts starring Todd Armstrong and Nancy Kovack.
-The movie remains beloved for its stop-motion effects by the legendary Ray Harryhausen, particularly the climactic scene of the Argonauts fighting skeleton soldiers while fleeing from Colchis.
+The movie remains beloved for its stop-motion effects by the legendary Ray Harryhausen.
+Particularly the climactic scene of the Argonauts fighting risen skeleton soldiers while fleeing from Colchis.

 Questions & Answers